I’m Glad I Left The Christian Church — But I’m Still Scared to Tell My Parents

 ”

 The truth is that I was tired.
 I was tired of constantly telling others that I was a Christian with the disclaimer that I was not like those who followed Trump or believed in oppressive values and systems.
 I was tired of desperately reminding people that Christianity, at its origin, was an early religious movement meant to liberate the oppressed.
-I was tired of defending a faith that has, for centuries, been used to justify the genocide of queer, Black, Indigenous, and other marginalized communities.
-I could no longer, in good conscience, support Christianity as an institutionalized religion.
+I was tired of defending a faith that has, for centuries, been used to justify the genocide of queer, Black, indigenous and other marginalised communities.
+I could no longer, in good conscience, support Christianity as an institutionalised religion.

 Advertisement

 A year later, when I was 27 years old, I stopped lying, mainly to myself.
-I moved out and decided that being a part of the U.S.-centered evangelical church no longer served my spiritual journey.
+I moved out and decided that being a part of the US-centred evangelical church no longer served my spiritual journey.
 While freeing, it hasn’t been an easy decision or transition.
-This resolution means that I'm saying goodbye to a consistent community, departing from some spiritual disciplines, and meeting a new version of myself for the first time.
-I'm unlearning toxic theology that I’ve internalized, like the church’s obsession with teaching white-centered theology and its fixation with tying a woman's worth to marriage and purity culture.
-Moreover, I’m trying to avoid falling into the trap of culturally appropriating other religious practices, all in the name of "being more spiritual.”
+This resolution means that I'm saying goodbye to a consistent community, departing from some spiritual disciplines and meeting a new version of myself for the first time.
+I'm unlearning toxic theology that I’ve internalised, like the church’s obsession with teaching white-centred theology and its fixation with tying a woman's worth to marriage and purity culture.
+Moreover, I’m trying to avoid falling into the trap of culturally appropriating other religious practices, all in the name of "being more spiritual".

 “